BiDAlab/DeepFakes_FacialRegions/README.md

 ```

 ### <a name="run">Run the Detector<a>
-After installing the configuration for both environments, the DeepFakes Detector can be executed from the terminal as follows:
+After installing the configuration for both environments, the DeepFakes detectors can be executed from the terminal as follows:

 **NOTE**: to use any detector, the corresponding environment has to be activated before (Step 4).